Ziv-Nergal/Gerva/README.md

         ...
 ```

-We can create an interface and pass it to the adapter as an Any object. the interface will be later binded with our layout so we can use it to notify listeners on user interaction with our views. now, in our main activity we implement that interface and pass it to the adapter:
+We can create an interface and pass it to the adapter as an Any object. the interface will be later be binded with our layout so we can use it to notify listeners on user interaction with our views. now, in our main activity we implement that interface and pass it to the adapter:

 ```kotlin
 val models = arrayListOf(